A WhatsApp group

 What is in moms · what is absent from dads

 The India Dads group does discuss parenting.
 Administrative tasks appear: Aadhaar linkage, NPS queries, insurance.
 Article links get shared.
 A playschool question or two.
-But entire categories that define the moms' group, the ones requiring real-time monitoring, anticipatory planning, and emotional labor, are completely absent.
+But entire categories that define the moms' group, the ones requiring real-time monitoring, anticipatory planning and emotional labor, are completely absent.

 Nutritional surveillanceZero food safety threads in dads' data.
 No sugar-label breakdowns, no protein calculations per kg of body weight.